manticoresoftware/manticoresearch-net/README.md

 ❗ WARNING: this is a development version of the client.
 The latest release's readme is https://github.com/manticoresoftware/manticoresearch-net/tree/6.0.0

+❗ WARNING: the current version has breaking changes compared to the previous release https://github.com/manticoresoftware/manticoresearch-net/tree/4.0.0

 - API version: 5.0.0
 - Build package: org.openapitools.codegen.languages.CSharpClientCodegen
     For more information, please visit [https://manticoresearch.com/contact-us/](https://manticoresearch.com/contact-us/)